 6. Romance Scams

-In 2023, 64,003 people fell victim to romance scams, which caused losses totaling $1.14 billion ($2,000 per person)—the highest loss for any imposter scam.
+In 2024, 60,923 romance scams were reported, which caused losses totaling $1.20 billion.
 Due to the popularity of online dating, it’s easier for scammers to fake a romantic relationship with a victim to gain trust and, ultimately, harvest financial assistance.

 Romance scams start with the scammer creating a fake profile used to form relationships with one or multiple victims.
 Once they have established trust, they create a scenario that requires financial help.
 Because trust has been built and the victim has become romantically invested, they will quickly fall for the scam and wire the money over.